Get

 • If the paw is dirty, you may need to gently clean the area with warm water and mild pet safe antiseptic once the bleeding is under control.

-• If the nail breaks but is still attached, you might need to protect it to prevent further injury by applying a light bandage for a short period until your dog can be seen by your vet.
+• If the nail breaks but is still attached, you might need to protect it to prevent further injury by applying a light bandage for a short period until your dog can be seen by a vet.
 Make sure not to apply the bandage too tightly as this can affect blood circulation to the paw.

 • Limit your pet’s activity, and keep walks short and on soft surfaces until the nail starts to heal.